MSV Housing

-The Mosscare St Vincent's Housing Group, now called MSV, is a social housing provider.
+The Mosscare St Vincent's Housing Group, also called MSV, is a social housing provider.
 It owns and manages almost 9,000 homes in Greater Manchester, Lancashire and West Yorkshire.
-It was called Mosscare St. Vincent's Housing Group Limited until April 2024.

 Charlie Norman is the Chief Executive.
-In 2024 he was appointed Chair of the Northern Housing Consortium, which represents social landlords operating in the north of England.
+In 2024 she was appointed Chair of the Northern Housing Consortium, which represents social landlords operating in the north of England.

-It plans to build 223 affordable new apartments in Moss Side.
+In April 2026 it announced a partnership with data analytics specialists Connexica.
+This will enable them to analyse repairs, income, compliance and customer information.